InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/squonk/deploy.yaml
     ansible-playbook playbooks/squonk-chemcentral/deploy.yaml

+>   If you want the Squonk deployment to be driven by the CI/CD project
+    you should set the cicd variable when deploying Squonk by adding the following to the command-line `-e oc_squonk_image_source_cicd=yes`

 ## Adding users
 >   At this stage you might need to enable the secure routes to Squonk